hamelsmu/ft-drift/README.md

     tokens (segments of text) to help you debug what is different.

 If this tool doesn’t detect drift, it doesn’t mean drift doesn’t exist.
 It just means we didn’t find it.
-However, I’ve found run into this simple kind of drift enough times that having a way to quickly check saves time.
+However, I’ve run into this kind of drift more often than other kind.

 ## TODO